Hello guys, It’s been a while and I’m not quite sure how to best explain what’s been going on for me. So here is a synopsis:

 Ignoring my blog and waiting for myself to be fully healthy before I share my story is stupid because if I only share the end result, you won’t see the journey.
 You will just see the end point and I will be projecting an image that is easy to do so because everyone finds it easier to project a healthy, happy, ‘perfect’ vision rather than a picture of truth, struggle and overcoming obstacles.

 Over the past year, it has become obvious that I tend to procrastinate out of both fear of failure and fear of success.
 I realise this sounds like a paradox.
 There is a deep sense of worry within me.
 I have figured out that I’m scared of failing so I don’t begin anything that means a lot to me.
 I am also scared of taking on a heartfelt venture in case it takes off and I become really successful.
 For most of my life I felt like a risk-taker, a free- spirit, a wide- eyed adventurer.
 I’ve travelled quite a bit, I’ve bungee jumped, I love meeting new people and generally feel comfortable taking on new challenges.
-Lately it has become clear that this remains true, but on a much deeper level I am scared.
+Lately it has become clear that this remains true, but on a much deeper level, I am scared.

 YouTube can be a brilliant resource of uplifting and interesting info these days.
 I recently stumbled across a channel called ‘Yes Theory’ which I have found to be extremely inspiring!
 Basically it was made by a group of guys who became friends a few years ago and realised they had the same philosophy on life.
-They say ‘yes’ to things that challenge them and believe that life becomes richer and more beautiful when you push yourself outside of your comfort zones.
+They say ‘yes’ to things that challenge them and believe that life becomes richer and more beautiful when you push yourself outside of your comfort zone.
 When you do things that scare you.
 When you overcome fears.
 Their message resonated so deeply with me so I began to binge watch their videos and couldn’t stop!
-These guys have woken me up and inspired me to do a life ‘recheck’ and have woken me.
+These guys have woken me up and inspired me to do a life ‘recheck.’
 All of this chronic illness since 2012 has robbed me of many opportunities but I am determined to make something beautiful from all this pain.
 Something powerful.
 Something meaningful.
 I want to use my story to help others going through a similar experience.
 I highly recommend you check out their channel and as they say, ‘seek discomfort.’

 I’m already working on the next blog post, I’ll fill you in on what’s been going on.
 I’ll speak about my struggle, current symptoms and what I’m doing to heal my body.
 In the meantime, I’m going to ‘clean up’ this blog and make the posts more accessible.
 I feel some of my most important posts are being missed due to the format of this site.
 I’m also going to create a corresponding Instagram account so people can follow my day to day life.
 In terms of this blog, I will be posting at least once a week.
 Although I’m hoping to post twice a week on Wednesday and Sunday.